-We administer the ETS Major Field Test in Chemistry in our seminar course, CH482.
+We administer the ETS Major Field Test in Chemistry in CH482 (Senior Seminar).
 In the past, we administered the test at the end of the course.
 Students merely had to take the exam-there was no incentive for students to do well on the exam, nor was there a penalty for doing poorly on the exam.
 Beginning in 2008, we administered the test near the beginning of the course.
-We also instituted a minimum score students were required to achieve in order to "pass" the test.
+We also instituted a minimum score students were required to achieve in order to satisfactorily complete the test.
 If students did not pass the test on their first attempt, they were required to work with a faculty member on remedial proficiencies before taking the exam a second time.
 If students did not pass the exam on their second attempt, the cycle repeated, and students were allowed to take the exam a third and final time.

 The ETS exam is scored on a scale of 120-200.
-We set 140 as the "passing" level.
+We set 140 as the passing level.
 Student results were as follows:

-"Passing" Grades vs. Number of Attempts on the ETS Major Field Test in Chemistry
+Passing Scores vs. Number of Attempts on the ETS Major Field Test in Chemistry

-Year → 2011 2012 2013 2014 2015

-Attempts ↓

-Percent passing on 1 st attempt 78 67 73 63 40

-Percent passing on 2 nd attempt 11 17 18 0 20

-Percent passing on 3 rd attempt 0 0 9 25 10

-Percent not passing 11 16 0 13 30
+Year → 2012 2013 2014 2015 2016 2017 Attempts ↓ Percent passing on 1st attempt 67 73 63 40 71 63 Percent passing on 2 nd attempt 17 18 0 20 29 25 Percent passing on 3 rd attempt 0 0 25 10 NA 0 Percent not passing 16 0 13 30 0 13

-As can be seen from Table 5, seven of ten students passed the ETS exam this year.
+As can be seen from Table 5, seven of eight students passed the ETS exam this year, and a majority of five passed on the first attempt.
 Along with student success on the ETS exam, we have also noticed a slight improvement in overall scores on the standardized American Chemical Society exams, most notably in Physical Chemistry with Dr. Guasco and General Inorganic Chemistry with Dr. Barnes.
 While we do not "teach to the test," we have devoted more energy across the curriculum to better prepare our students for these exams.
 While we realize we may not achieve 100% passing every year, we will nevertheless continue to work with our students to help ensure a high pass rate.